ZeeSpire/zss-afk-site/_posts/en/2022-07-29-our-divine-cave-experience-in-santorini.markdown

     </a>
 </div>

 Divine Cave Experience is a hotel located in Imerovigli right next to the trailing path that leads to Oia and was inaugurated in 2021 which makes it a rather new hotel, with only nine rooms.
 It has a swimming pool, a pool bar, and a SPA, and each room has its own jacuzzi with a wonderful view of the caldera as well as a separate lounge.
-For all the amenities check out their [website](https://www.divinesuites.com/){:target="_blank"}.
+For all the amenities check out their [website](https://www.divinesuites.com/){:target="_blank" rel="nofollow"}.

 <!-- full width in article image -->
 <div class="col-sm-12 text-center mb-3 mt-3">